Table of contents

 Among professional resume fonts, Tahoma stands out for its uniform stroke widths and simple letterforms.
 This font was also designed by Matthew Carter for Microsoft.
 Fun fact: the name “Tahoma” is the Native American word for “mountain,” chosen to represent the font’s strong appearance.

-Resume font size does matter.
-When you’re trying to showcase your skills and qualifications in just a few seconds, you should never let font size get in the way of legibility.
+When you’re trying to showcase your resume skills and qualifications in just a few seconds, you should never let font size get in the way of legibility.

 So, what’s the best font size for a resume?
-The rule of thumb is that the font size should be between 10-12 pts for the main content.
+The rule of thumb is that the font size should be between 10 to 12 pts. for the main content.
 You may be able to go one point larger for a particularly small font or one point smaller for a wide, tall font.

-- Section headers should be between 14-16 pts
+- Section headers should be between 14 to 16 pts.

 Now that you know how to use the correct resume font size, let’s go over some key tips.